How to Apply To Study Medicine in Europe If You Are From The USA?

 We don’t generally like to point to one school and say, “Yep, that one’s the best, all the others suck, and you should definitely go to this one.”

-Can you tell what the best movie of all time is?
+Can you tell me what the best movie of all time is?
 Some may say “Citizens Kane,” others “Back to the Future,” or “Shawshank Redemption,” or “Godfather,” or “Lion King,” or “The Dark Knight,” or…

 Everyone has a different answer to this question because everyone has different preferences and thoughts.
 It’s the same with universities - no one can agree on which one is the best because everyone has different needs.